Green Dam Youth Escort: Public

 Online polls conducted by leading Chinese web portals revealed poor acceptance of the software by netizens.
 On Sina and Netease, over 80% of poll participants said they would not consider or were not interested in using the software; on Tencent, over 70% of poll participants said it was unnecessary for new computers to be preloaded with filtering software; on Sohu, over 70% of poll participants said filtering software would not effectively prevent minors from browsing inappropriate websites.
 A poll conducted by the Southern Metropolis Daily showed similar results.

 A report by the OpenNet Initiative project acknowledged the broad global support for measures to help parents limit exposure of their children to harmful online material and published a detailed report on the technical and political flaws of this software and its implications.

 Internet citizens have created a manga-style Moe anthropomorphism named 'Green Dam Girl' (綠壩娘 (绿坝娘, lǜbàniáng); Japanese: Green Dam Musume (グリーンダム娘, Gurīn Damu Tan)), similar to the OS-tans.
-Many versions exist, but the common features are that she is dressed in green, wears a river crab hat, holding a rabbit (the Green Dam mascot) in hand, and armed with a paintbrush to wipe out online filth.
+Many versions exist, but the common features are that she is dressed in green, wears a river crab hat, holding a rabbit (the Green Dam mascot) in hand, and armed with a paintbrush.
 She also commonly wears an armband with the word Discipline written on it.

 On 11 June 2009, a team released a third-party tool aiming to provide users with options to disable the software, change the master password and perform post-uninstallation clean-up (i.e., removing files and registry entries left behind by the uninstaller).